Zavy86/docker-course/sources/crash/README.md

 # Crash

-A minimal Docker image designed to crash on startup for troubleshooting and testing purposes.
+This repository contains a minimal Docker image designed to crash on startup for troubleshooting and testing purposes.